n2uns/Audrino_Mqtt/POLYGLOT_CONFIG.md

 on UDI forums has more details, ask questions there.

-Note - your device MUST run the Arduino MQTT in order to work with MQTT!
+Note - your device MUST run the library isy_Arduino in order to work with Audrino_MQTT!

  1. You will need a MQTT broker running .
 (Likely already running, if you are on PG3 or PG3x on eISY or Polisy)